 Urge incontinence (overactive bladder) means that you suddenly and unexpectedly have to pee and quickly find a toilet.
-The bladder can sometimes drain before you get there.
-You need to urinate more often than normal (more than 4-8 times per day) and also several times at night.
+The bladder may sometimes drain before you get there.
+You need to urinate more often than normal (more than 4–8 times per day) and also several times at night.
 This type is most common and may be caused by an enlarged prostate.

 Mixed incontinence is a combination of urge and stress incontinence and affects about 10–30% of all men.

 After-dribble occurs when urine remains in the upper part of the urethra, and dribbles out later.
 It may be due to an enlarged prostate or weakened pelvic floor muscles.